momoso7/100-days-of-code/log.md

 **Today's Progress**: Legend, title, and putting all lessons regarding seaborn together

 **Thoughts**: I really need to put all of this information into real projects.
 Next stop, importing data with python.

+### Day 57: 10 January 2021
+**Today's Progress**: Importing data with python

+**Thoughts**: Interesting, this one is the hardest so far.
+Need more time to do this.
+Will see this again tomorrow
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)